japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

 Internally, the enqueued task first deserializes `serializedData` to a `TaskResult` (using the internal thread-local <<serializer, serializer>>).

-The spark-scheduler-TaskResult.md[TaskResult] could be a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult] or a spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult].

-For a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult], the task scheduler:TaskSetManager.md#canFetchMoreResults[checks the available memory for the task result] and, when the size overflows configuration-properties.md#spark.driver.maxResultSize[spark.driver.maxResultSize], it simply returns.
+For a [DirectTaskResult](TaskResult.md#DirectTaskResult), the task scheduler:TaskSetManager.md#canFetchMoreResults[checks the available memory for the task result] and, when the size overflows configuration-properties.md#spark.driver.maxResultSize[spark.driver.maxResultSize], it simply returns.

 NOTE: `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else.
 That is why the scheduler:TaskSetManager.md#canFetchMoreResults[check for quota does abort] when there is not enough memory.

 Otherwise, when there _is_ enough memory to hold the task result, it deserializes the `DirectTaskResult` (using the internal thread-local <<taskResultSerializer, taskResultSerializer>>).

-For a spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult], the task checks the available memory for the task result and, when the size could overflow the maximum result size, it storage:BlockManagerMaster.md#removeBlock[removes the block] and simply returns.
+For an [IndirectTaskResult](TaskResult.md#IndirectTaskResult), the task checks the available memory for the task result and, when the size could overflow the maximum result size, it storage:BlockManagerMaster.md#removeBlock[removes the block] and simply returns.

 Otherwise, when there _is_ enough memory to hold the task result, you should see the following DEBUG message in the logs: